Colouring Strong Products: Introduction

 It is well-known that the class of $d$-dimensional grids (with or without diagonals) has asymptotic dimension $d$ (see~\citep{Gro93}), and since they also have bounded degree, it directly follows from the remarks above that $d$-dimensional grids have $(d+1)$-colourings with bounded clustering.

 An important problem is to bound the dimension of the product of topological or metric spaces as a function of their dimensions.
 It follows from the work of \citet{BD06} and \citet{BDLM08} that if $\mathcal{F}_1$ and $\mathcal{F}_2$ are classes of asymptotic dimension $m_1$ and $m_2$, respectively, then the class $\mathcal{F}_1 \boxtimes \mathcal{F}_2 := \{G_1\boxtimes G_2\,:\, G_1\in\mathcal{F}_1, G_2\in \mathcal{F}_2\}$ has asymptotic dimension at most $m_1+m_2$.
 For example, that $d$-dimensional grids have asymptotic dimension at most $d$ can be deduced from this product theorem by induction, using the fact that the family of paths has asymptotic dimension 1.

-In particular we obtain that if two classes $\mathcal{F}_1$ and $\mathcal{F}_2$ have asymptotic dimension $m_1$ and $m_2$, respectively, and have uniformly bounded maximum degree, then the graphs in $ \mathcal{F}_1 \boxtimes \mathcal{F}_2$ have $(m_1+m_2+1)$-colourings with bounded clustering.
-Using the fact that graphs of bounded treewidth have asymptotic dimension at most 1 \citep{BBEGLPS}, this easily implies the following.
+In particular, if two classes $\mathcal{F}_1$ and $\mathcal{F}_2$ have asymptotic dimension $m_1$ and $m_2$, respectively, and have uniformly bounded maximum degree, then the graphs in $ \mathcal{F}_1 \boxtimes \mathcal{F}_2$ have $(m_1+m_2+1)$-colourings with bounded clustering.
+Since graphs of bounded treewidth have asymptotic dimension at most 1 \citep{BBEGLPS}, this implies the following.